 MSM is accredited by the Southern Association of Colleges and Schools.
-The Graduate Education in Biomedical Sciences Program offers programs of study leading to the MS in Biomedical Research (MSBR), MS in Biomedical Technology (MSBT), MS in Clinical Research (MSCR), M.S. in Medical Sciences (MSMS) and PhD in Biomedical Sciences.
+The Graduate Education in Biomedical Sciences Program offers programs of study leading to the MS in Biomedical Research (MSBR), MS in Biomedical Technology (MSBT), MS in Clinical Research (MSCR), M.S. in Medical Sciences (MSMS), B.S/M.S. in Neuroscience, and PhD in Biomedical Sciences.
 The first PhD was awarded in 1998.
-The MS programs are newer, accepting our first MSCR students in 2002, first MSBR students in 2008, and first MSBT student in 2009.
-The primary goal of these programs is to produce scientists, especially individuals underrepresented in science, well trained to teach and conduct biomedical research.
+The MS programs are newer, accepting our first MSCR students in 2002, first MSBR students in 2008, first MSBT student in 2009 and the B.S./M.S in Neuroscience dual degree program was introduced in 2014 The primary goal of these programs is to produce scientists, especially individuals underrepresented in science, well trained to teach and conduct biomedical research.
 Our first MSMS students enrolled in 2012.
 The MSMS program is designed to enrich and prepare students for entry into advanced health-professions training (e.g., medical school).
 MSM-trained biomedical scientists are encouraged to have a special commitment to resolving diseases that disproportionately affect underserved populations and educating underrepresented minority students.
 The mission is a key factor in guiding the selection of applicants for admission and in developing the program curricula.

-These graduate programs are overseen by the Graduate Education in Biomedical Sciences Committee (GEBSC), a committee of the graduate faculty which sets program policy and serves in an advisory capacity to the MSM Academic Policy Council in general and to the Associate Dean for Graduate Studies in particular.
+These graduate programs are overseen by the Graduate Education in Biomedical Sciences Committee (GEBSC), a committee of the graduate faculty, which sets program policy and serves in an advisory capacity to the MSM Academic Policy Council in general and to the Associate Dean for Graduate Studies in particular.